BenJBailey/benstandup/README.md

 - [ ] SCO - Ben - Get SCO api up and running (db is up)
 - [ ] SCO - get ready to show something that looks usable this week
 - [ ] SWN - Templating
+- [ ] Adopt new Hangfire cancellation methods?

 ### Priorities